IUS-CS/c346-fa23-project-team-rocket/README.md

 ### Terminal Flags and Using them

 Since terminal flags are a very soon to be implemented feature we'll detail how to use them with this program.
+The flags won't be noticed if more then one argument is passed, as such the quotation marks are very important and allow the program to identify the flags properly.
 Terminal Flags are run in this program by string, as such they should be attached to the end of the run command like so:

 > java -jar (path/to/jar) "terminal-flags-go-in-here"

 Multiple flags can be used at the same time, however, per handler they are checked from left to right.
 As such if there's two grid_width flags then only the rightmost one will matter.
+The following is an example of what using multiple flags might look like:

+> java -jar (path/to/jar) "--Grass_count 10 --Rabbit_count 10 --grid_width 10 --grid_height 20"

 We have 3 different terminal flags currently:

 * --(organism_name)_count #